 #WE35 is a global visual survey and creative research project conducted by explorers from around the world.
 The goal of #WE35 is to push your creative boundaries, share in each other’s artistic development, and forge friendships that will last a lifetime.
 All of this, using nothing more than a single 35mm lens.
 We will achieve this goal through monthly assignments designed to expand your creativity like never before, foster an encouraging community where we can discuss one another’s work and provide opportunities for critiques and constructive feedback.The Photo Frontier

 I took these images during a still life and tabletop photography workshop hosted by Princeton Photography Workshop.
-Photographer Frank Versonsky instructed our small group on lighting and staging before we set to work photographing anything we could find in his studio.
+Photographer Frank Veronsky instructed our small group on lighting and staging before we set to work photographing anything we could find in his studio.
 I decided to shoot some squash and a vintage film camera brought by one of the students.
 I considered the exposure, the composition, and what message I wanted to convey.

 Making the pick was also a slow process.
-None of the images were post-processed.
+None of the images was post-processed.
 I re-considered the exposure, the composition, and what message I wanted to convey.
 The image I picked from the contact sheet conveys, in my opinion, the idea of fall.
 The orange-red-yellow of the squash match the orange-red-yellow of the autumn leaves that one sees in New Jersey during that time of year.
-One thing I would have liked to add is a few sticks of cinnamon to invoke the memory of the spices that one might smell in the house when someone is baking squash.
+One thing I would have liked to add is a few sticks of cinnamon to invoke the memory of the spices that one might smell in the house when someone is baking the squash.

 I used to use contact sheets way back.
 They are a useful tool.
 Now Lightroom is my "contact sheet".